Viscosupplementation Treatment for Arthritis

 If you have extra fluid in your joint, your provider may remove a small amount of it.

 Your healthcare provider will inject the hyaluronic acid into the joint space.
 This is done with a syringe and needle.
-You may have a shot into more than one spot.
+You may have a shot in more than one spot.

 A small bandage will be put on the injection site.